rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

                 all=TRUE)
     ```

-    Your database connection is to the database schema where the data resides.
+    It will establish a database connection is to the database schema (oml_user) where the data resides.
 The connection port defaults to 1521.

     By specifying "all = TRUE" in the connection specifications, proxy objects are automatically loaded for all tables and views in the target schema to which you are connecting.